NullBrunk/Monitor.php/README.md

 # ⚒️ Installation

 ## Using docker
+> [!IMPORTANT]
-To get a brief overview you can test the app by using the dockerfile:
+> To get a brief overview you can test the app by using the dockerfile:

 ```bash
 git clone https://github.com/NullBrunk/PHPMonitor && cd PHPmonitor